-This course is offered at Shenandoah High School and online through lowa Online Advanced Placement Academy (IOAPA).
+This course is offered at Shenandoah High School and online.
 The AP English Language and Composition course aligns to an introductory college-level rhetoric and writing curriculum, which requires students to develop evidence-based analytic and argumentative essays that proceed through several stages or drafts.
 Students evaluate, synthesize, and cite research to support their arguments.
 Throughout the course, students develop a personal style by making appropriate grammatical choices.
 Additionally, students read and analyze the rhetorical elements and their effects in non-fiction texts, including graphic images as forms of text, from many disciplines and historical periods.
 Students are required to take the AP English Language and Composition exam in May.
 Seniors planning to graduate a semester early cannot enroll in yearlong AP classes.

-3307/3876 AP LITERATURE & COMPOSITION (1 year = 2 credits)
+3307/3876 AP LITERATURE & COMPOSITION